arnoson/kirby-template-sugar/README.md

 ### CSS Variables

 You can assign CSS variables with an attribute-like syntax.
-This works for any html element, not just the special snippets and layouts!
+Right now this only works on `<snippet>` and `<layout>`, support for normal html tags might follow.

 Note: you can omit the `var()` if you are referencing another variable name (like `--some-variable`).